mgheorghe/DASH/test/docs/dash-test-maturity-stages.md

 ![dash-test-maturity-stages-manual](../images/dash-test-maturity-stages-manual.png)

-This testing stage represents internal, vendor-specific testing approaches and as a practrical matter, probably precedes the use of any DASH community-specified tests.
+This testing stage represents internal, vendor-specific testing approaches and as a practical matter, probably precedes the use of any DASH community-specified tests.
 This stage is distinguished by:

 * Proprietary DUT configuration mechanisms: e.g. gRPC/REST APIs, config files, utility programs etc. which are not slated for DASH production use.
 * Limited, manually-controlled, test traffic generation and analysis, using arbitrary, vendor-specific  traffic generation equipment, for example IXIA IxExplorer.